-The report also highlights some specific populations that appear to be at a higher risk for experiencing suicidal ideation during COVID-19:
+The report also highlights some specific populations that were a higher risk for experiencing suicidal ideation during COVID-19:

 - Young adults